NES8318 : Assessing the Status of Biodiversity

 - Develop the practical skills associated with biodiversity assessments, including data analysis and evidence synthesis.

 The module will provide students with an understanding of how biodiversity assessments contribute to and interact with global conservation policy.
-The biodiversity assessments introduced to students will reflect the research interests of staff in SNES, but all have global policy relevance, and possible assessments covered include the extinction risk of species (Red List of Species), the risk of collapse of ecosystems (Red List of Ecosystems), the favourable conservation status of species (Green Status of Species), the genetic diversity of populations and species, and monitoring and assessment of invasive species.
-Possible assessments have been selected based on their established and evolving scientific basis and policy uptake, providing students with an introduction to the dynamic nature of scientific approaches and the science to policy pipeline.
+The biodiversity assessments introduced to students will reflect the research interests of staff in SNES, but all have global policy relevance, and possible assessments covered include the extinction risk of species (Red List of Species), the risk of collapse of ecosystems (Red List of Ecosystems), the favourable conservation status of species (Green Status of Species), and the genetic diversity of populations and species.
+Assessments have been selected based on their established and evolving scientific basis and policy uptake, providing students with an introduction to the dynamic nature of scientific approaches and the science to policy pipeline.

 Teaching Methods